featurist/coypu/README.md

 ### Install browser binaries

-You will need to install the playwright browser binaries using the Playwright CLI:
+You may need to install the latest playwright browser binaries using the Playwright CLI:

 https://playwright.dev/dotnet/docs/browsers#install-browsers